-These analyses suggest a concrete answer to GP's challenge, Why study cognition if our goal is only to understand and predict decisions?
-In CGC's decision data, for instance, most subjects deviate systematically from equilibrium.
-To the extent that their non-equilibrium decisions can be distinguished from randomness, which is considerable, they are almost entirely the decisions of rational, self-interested players who understand the game but base their beliefs on simplified models of others' decisions.
-In other words, subjects' deviations from equilibrium have mainly to do with how they think about others, not preferences or irrationality.
-(This conclusion is consistent with SW's, Nagel's, HCW's, and CGCB's results, but their evidence is less clear.)
+CJ's, CGCB's, and CGC's analyses suggest a concrete answer to GP's challenge.
+Why study cognition if our goal is only to understand and predict decisions?
+In CGC's decision data, for instance, most subjects deviate systematically from equilibrium, and their deviations are not well explained by noisy generalizations of equilibrium such as McKelvey and Palfrey's [1995] quantal response equilibrium ("QRE").
+Following SW and CGCB, CGC described their behavior via a structural non-equilibrium model in which each subject's decisions are determined, in all games, by one of a small set of decision rules or types (as they are called in this literature).
+The possible types were restricted to general principles of decision-making, so that the theory's predictions would be potentially as portable to new games as equilibrium predictions.
+CGC showed that to the extent that subjects' deviations from equilibrium decisions can be distinguished from randomness, which is considerable, they are best explained by types that are rational, self-interested, and understand the game, but which base their beliefs on simplified models of others' decisions.
+In other words, subjects' deviations from equilibrium had mainly to do with how they model others' decisions, not with nonstandard preferences or irrationality.4 Further, CGC's analysis of subjects' searches for hidden payoff information shows that extending the domain of the theory to include cognition and information search as well as conventional decisions allows more powerful tests and precise identification of subjects' types, sometimes directly revealing the algorithms subjects use to process payoff information into decisions and/or distinguishing intended decisions from errors.5

+4 This conclusion is consistent with SW's, Nagel's, HCW's, and CGCB's results, but their evidence is less clear.

 One could still choose to use subjects' decisions alone to model their behavior via revealed preference, as in GP's proposal.
-But in games, given the lack of a rational-choice model of non-equilibrium beliefs, such an analysis would have to impose equilibrium.
-Such a reduced-form approach would not predict reliably well beyond sample: In different games, subjects' non-equilibrium models of others would yield different patterns of deviation from equilibrium; and only by coincidence would they be well described by equilibrium with subjects' previously inferred preferences.
-Thus, no empirically serious model of initial responses to games can ignore cognition.
-And as I will show, using a model of cognition to analyze search allows more precise identification of subjects' decision rules, sometimes even directly revealing the algorithms subjects use to process payoff information into decisions and distinguishing intended decisions from errors.
+This requires a generalization of their proposal, because as stated it refers only to individual decision problems.
+In games, given the lack of a rational-choice model of non-equilibrium beliefs, revealed preference would need to be augmented by assumptions about players' beliefs, presumably by assuming that beliefs are in equilibrium.6 However, as CGC's and previous experiments make clear, such an approach is unlikely to predict reliably beyond sample: In initial responses to new games, subjects' simplified models of others' decisions would yield different patterns of deviation from equilibrium.
+Only by coincidence would those patterns be well described by equilibrium (or QRE) with subjects' preferences as inferred from previous games.
+No empirically serious model of initial responses to games can ignore cognition, and relegating data other than conventional decisions to an inspirational role arbitrarily limits the use of a powerful tool for understanding and predicting decisions and may yield a biased view of behavior.